peter88213/nvhelp-de/source/preparations.rst

 .novx-Dateien novelibre zuweisen
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-7. Optionally, you can associate the **.novx** file extension
+7. Wahlweise kann man associate the **.novx** file extension
    with the *novelibre* application.
 Then the project files
    are displayed with the *novelibre* icon in the Explorer,
-   and you can open them with *novelibre* by double-click.
+   and kann man open them with *novelibre* by double-click.
-   Further, you can display *.novx* files with a web browser,
+   Further kann man display *.novx* files with a web browser,
    using the `novx.css style sheet <file_menu.html#style-sheet-kopieren>`__.

    Double-click on the **add_novelibre.reg** script.
 Windows will
    display a warning and ask you for confirmation.
 If in doubt,
-   you can inspect the *add_novelibre.reg* file with a text editor
+   kann man inspect the *add_novelibre.reg* file with a text editor
    or ask an expert you trust.

    .. figure:: _images/preparations09.png